RomelTorres/alpha_vantage/README.md

 The code documentation can be found at https://alpha-vantage.readthedocs.io/en/latest/

 ## TODOS:
-* Separate tests to bis proe unittests and integration test.
+* Separate tests between unittests and integration test.
 * Should support for csv also be added?

 ## Star if you like it.
 If you like or use this project, consider showing your support by staring it.

-Thanks with love from Veneuela :D